 Lincoln Avenue Water Company (Lincoln Avenue) is committed to keeping you informed about the quality of your drinking water.
 This report is provided to you annually.
 It includes information describing where your drinking water comes from, the constituents found in your drinking water and how the water quality compares with the regulatory standards.
-We are proud to report that during 2018, the drinking water provided by Lincoln Avenue met or surpassed all Federal and State drinking water standards.
-We remain dedicated to providing you with a reliable supply of high quality drinking water.
+We remain dedicated to providing you with a reliable supply of high-quality drinking water.